Zilliqa/marketplace-contracts/README.md

 6. Once the transaction is confirmed.
 You can view the Fixed Price contract's `sell orders` state to see the two sell orders for Token #1 and Token #2!.

-7. That's it, you can repeat the same steps from the beginning but this time, to sell the tokens via the [Auction Rev 1.1] contract!.
+7. That's it, you can repeat the same steps from the beginning but this time, to sell the tokens via the [English Auction Rev 1.1] contract!.

 ## References